makeusabrew/goursome/README.md

 takes care of everything else - all goursome does is provide a way of getting it new data in a manner which lends itself well to simplistic remote invocation (e.g. over http).

+## Dependencies

+Make sure you've got node (>= 0.4.0), gource (>= 0.35) and `redis-server` installed
+on your machine(s) you wish to run goursome on.
+You'll need the `node_redis` driver too.

 ## Quick Install

-1) Make sure you've got node properly installed, as goursome needs it to run

-2) Make sure you've got gource installed too (ubuntu users: compile a later version than the 0.28 which ships with 11.04!)

-3) Clone this repository to wherever you choose
+1) Clone this repository to wherever you choose

-4) Run:
+2) Run:

     ./server.js

-This will start an instance of the HTTP server which is responsible for listening to incoming notifications before publishing them to a ZeroMQ socket.
+This will start an instance of the HTTP server which is responsible for listening to incoming notifications before publishing them to a Redis channel.

-5) Run:
+3) Run:

     ./goursome.js /path/to/local/git/repo/ project_name | gource --log-format git -i 0 --key -

 You can now invoke as many instances of goursome as you want project visualisations for.

-6) On a remote, slap this in your `post-receive`, and make sure it has execute permissions:
+4) On a remote, slap this in your `post-receive`, and make sure it has execute permissions:

     #!/bin/bash
     read oldrev newrev refname
     curl -d "oldrev=$oldrev&newrev=$newrev&refname=$refname&namespace=project_name" http://your-server-address:2424/ > /dev/null 2>&1

-7) You're done!
+5) You're done!

 ## Use Cases